MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 Copilot can provide a summary of your dataset and an outline of suggested pages for your report.
 Copilot creates a starting point.
 It might not be perfect, and it might not be exactly what you had in mind.
 But once you have the starting point, you can modify it from there to be exactly what you want.

-- A [report outline of suggested pages for your report](copilot-create-report-service.md): for example, what each page in the report will be about, and how many pages it will create.
+- A [report outline of suggested pages for your report](copilot-create-report-service.md): for example, what each page in the report is about, and how many pages it creates.
 - The visuals for the individual pages.

 ### A narrative visual